-Ascent MkII is Wisconsin Robotics' latest competition rover, named after its predecessor, Ascent.
+Ascent MkII was Wisconsin Robotics' competition rover for the 2018 University Rover Challenge, named after its predecessor, Ascent.
 The team decided to revamp Ascent's design and introduce some unique features in a Mars rover such as active ride-hight and a sliding arm rack.
-Our improved and redesigned rover was accepted to compete at the 2018 University Rover Challenge, which takes place at the Mars Desert Research Station, near Hanksville, UT.
+Our improved and redesigned rover was accepted to compete at the 2018 URC, which takes place at the Mars Desert Research Station, near Hanksville, UT.
 Ascent MkII ranked 16th out of 95 eligible rover designs in the competition.

 Ascent was Wisconsin Robotics' competition rover for the 2017 University Rover Challenge.
 Operated at a competition site at the Mars Desert Research Station outside Hanksville, UT, Ascent performed on-board scientific analysis of mined samples, navigated harsh terrain, and competed in tasks designed to assist an astronaut, service equipment, and autonomously navigate from point to point.
 Ascent placed in the top third of all URC competitors.